HeidiWindkraft/compogit/README.md

 See [`man git-log` `/PRETTY FORMATS`](https://git-scm.com/docs/pretty-formats) for a list of placeholders.
 Newlines in `splitmessage.txt` are replaced by `%n`.
 Carriage return characters are removed from `splitmessage.txt`.
-Currently the only compogit placeholders is: `${compogit_component}` the component which is modified by this commit.
+Currently the only compogit placeholder is: `${compogit_component}` the component which is modified by this commit.